 Transcripts are a record of a student's complete academic achievement while at Findlay Digital Academy, as well as those academic records sent to Findlay Digital Academy from third party testing companies (ACT, SAT, Advanced Placement, OGT, PARRC, et cetera) and those records obtained through a records request when a student transfers to Findlay Digital Academy.
-Students consent to the inclusion of ACT, SAT, and Advanced Placement scores when they provide their third party testing site with the school's IRN number or school name.
-Once these records are sent to the high school from the third party testing site they become a part of the student's educational record.
+Students consent to the inclusion of ACT, SAT, and Advanced Placement scores when they provide their third-party testing site with the school's IRN number or school name.
+Once these records are sent to the high school from the third-party testing site, they become a part of the student's educational record.
 "Score Choice" from the College Board (SAT) refers only to particular test scores sent to colleges/scholarship programs via student requests directly from the College Board and not to test scores forwarded from Findlay Digital Academy.
-Only those scores sent directly to the school from the third party testing company are accepted as a part of the student's educational record.
+Only those scores sent directly to the school from the third-party testing company are accepted as a part of the student's educational record.
 The transcript also includes the following information: courses completed and/or in progress, withdraw failures, class rank, grade point average, attendance, course retakes, PSEO/CCP course work, audits, et cetera.
 Findlay Digital Academy will not honor a request to alter a student's transcript except in the case of a clerical error.
-Transcripts may be obtained from Findlay Digital Academy by emailing our Career Counselor, Ms. Linda Huffman, lhuffman@findlaycityschools.org, or our Principal, Mr. Larry Grove, lgrove@findlaycityschools.org.
+Transcripts may be obtained from Findlay Digital Academy by emailing our College and Career Readiness Counselor, Mrs. Maria Little: mlittle@findlaycityschools.org.

 Transcripts will not be issued until all financial obligations are fulfilled.
-Transcripts will be issued upon email request to Ms. Huffman at lhuffman@findlaycityschools.org free of charge while the student is enrolled in the academy and thereafter.
+Transcripts will be issued upon email request to Mrs. Maria Little: mlittle@findlaycityschools.org.
+Transcripts will be free of charge while the student is enrolled in the academy and thereafter.